cirruslabs/cirrus-ci-docs/docs/guide/persistent-workers.md

   script: system_profiler
 ```

-Once the VM spins up, persistent worker will connect to the VM's IP-address over SSH using `user` and `password` credentials and run the latest agent version targeted for the `platform`.
+Once the VM spins up, persistent worker will connect to the VM's IP-address over SSH using `user` and `password` credentials and run the latest agent version.

 #### Parallels